 Divorce can be the most trying period in a man’s life.
-Domestic litigation firm Cordell & Cordell hopes to make it easier for you and your children.
-Our divorce attorneys focus entirely on men’s divorce, child custody, paternity, modification, and other family law issues.
+Cordell & Cordell is dedicated to helping men navigate this difficult experience.
+Our firm of experienced Michigan divorce lawyers hopes to make it easier for you and your children.

 Cordell & Cordell’s divorce lawyers for men in Michigan offer legal representation throughout the state with offices in Ann Arbor and Troy.
-Our divorce attorneys are committed to delivering the best result possible, and we fight to be a partner men can count on.
+Our divorce attorneys are committed to delivering first-class service, and we fight to be a partner men can count on.

-Additionally, we have members of the Cordell & Cordell Referral Network in Grand Rapids ready to work with you to aggressively champion your family law matters.
+Additionally, we have family lawyers in Michigan that are a part of the Cordell & Cordell Referral Network in Grand Rapids ready to work with you to aggressively champion your family law matters.

 What are the grounds for filing for divorce in Michigan?

 Michigan is a no-fault divorce state.
 In order to file for divorce, a party only needs to allege that there has been a break down of the marriage relationship to the extent that the bonds of matrimony cannot be preserved.